 On the Job

 Attorney Jeff Mandell is a litigator with extensive trial and appellate experience in federal and state courts.
 He serves as a counselor to businesses, nonprofits, municipalities, and individuals on how best to handle litigation risk and navigate administrative regulations.
-Jeff also co-chairs Stafford Rosenbaum’s litigation and appellate practice groups.
+Jeff co-chairs Stafford Rosenbaum’s litigation practice group and leads the firm’s teams focusing on appeals and election and political law.

 Between November 2018 and October 2019, Jeff argued four cases before the Wisconsin Supreme Court—more than any other private-practice lawyer in Wisconsin.
 Among those cases was the procedural challenge to the constitutionality of the Wisconsin Legislature’s lame-duck extraordinary session in December 2018.
 Jeff has litigated appeals in every district of the Wisconsin Court of Appeals and in appellate courts across the country.
 He has also represented numerous amici before the U.S. Supreme Court, including in Murr v.
 Wisconsin, where he represented the Wisconsin Counties Association, the Wisconsin Towns Association, and the League of Wisconsin Municipalities.